Collin County Assault Defense Lawyer

 • The alleged victim consented to the physical contact

-• You acted in self-defense or defense of a third person
+• You acted in self-defense or defense of a third-person

 • You’ve been falsely accused or mistakenly identified as the perpetrator

-Sometimes playing offense is just as effective as raising arguments in your defense.
+Sometimes, playing offense is just as effective as raising arguments in your defense.
 Our assault lawyers will determine if your rights have been violated in any way.
 If you’ve been unlawfully arrested or subject to an illegal search and seizure, we’ll waste no time in using that to your advantage.
 The state cannot be permitted to benefit when it violates your rights.
 We can ask a court to toss tainted evidence or, better yet, dismiss the charges against you entirely.

-Schedule a Free Consultation With Our Collin County Assault Defense Lawyers
+Schedule A Free Consultation With Our Collin County Assault Defense Lawyers

 If you’ve been charged with assault, the state will work hard to get a conviction.
 Prosecutors will have seemingly unlimited resources to get the job done.
 A strong and smart defense can protect you.
 Call the Edgett Law Firm for immediate assistance.